ministryofjustice/moj-design-system/app/views/components/sub-navigation/README.md

 ## When to use this component

 Use this component when you have a second level of navigation.
+See also the [Side Navigation](/components/side-navigation) component

 ## When not to use this component